 A very good website run by the Mormon Church.
 First port of call for births, marriages, immigration, census information and deaths.

 Some of the information is not accessible from the internet, but only from affiliated libraries.
 My local UK library is one of them.
-You can find documents on site and email them to yourself.
+You can find documents using the computers at the library and email them to yourself.

 Find A Grave — https://www.findagrave.com/